lionelmace/ibmcloud-labs/labs/Lab IOT - Connect your Devices with IOT Platform/README.md

 1. Increase the temperature value on the simulator to see the messages change in the debug pane.
 <br /> *Note that a different message appears if the temperature exceeds 40 degrees.*

-# Store the device data into a No SQL database
+# Step 5 - Store the device data into a No SQL database

 1. In Node-RED flow editor, add a **Cloudant out** node